samueljklee/canvas-ai/docs/INSTALLATION.md

 ### Import to Another Machine

-1. Install Workspace Canvas on new machine
+1. Install Canvas AI on new machine
 2. Close the app
 3. Copy files to config directory
 4. Relaunch app